PostHog/posthog.com/contents/docs/hogql/expressions.md

 - `distinct_id`
 - `person_id`

-Properties can be accessed with dot notation like `person.properties.$initial_browser` which also work on nested or JSON properties.
+Properties can be accessed with dot notation like `person.properties.$initial_browser` which also works for nested or JSON properties.

 > **Note:** PostHog's properties include always include `$` as a prefix, while custom properties do not (unless you add it).